-After living in China for a semester, you'll be a pro at this.
+After living abroad for a semester with ILP, you'll be a pro at this.
 Between lesson planning, teaching, commuting to and from school, spending time with your group and planning all your awesome vacations; you'll get the hang of it.

 Luckily, learning to plan your time during your ILP trip is no where near as crazy as your BYU semester schedule will be, so it'll be an easier transition.
 You'll be volunteering 20 hours a week, so you'll need to balance your teaching/volunteering time with all the fun things you want to experience, and your responsibilities (like planning lessons or emailing friends and family from home).

 Being able to work well with others in college (and life in general) is crucial right?
 You will be doing big group assignments that you will have to reply on each other for a good grade.
 You will have roommates that you might not love, but hey, you live with them.
 You might have coworkers that have different ideas and goals, but you'll need to work together.

 Being independent requires you to be comfortable doing things outside of your comfort zone (or at least be willing to do them).
-You won't have your parents there to make that uncomfortable phone call or talk to your teacher for you.
+At college, you won't have your parents there to make that uncomfortable phone call or talk to your teacher for you.
 Living in a foreign country will stretch you in ways you didn't think you needed to stretch and will only make being independent from your parents that much easier.